mikedunbar/MADMediaBrowser/README.md

 # Modern Android Media Browser
-A contrived POC samples app
+A POC sample app

 ## Purpose
-Showcase modern Android development skills, to aid in landing my next job and keeping my head in the game.
+Showcase competancy in modern Android development best practices, to aid in landing my next job and keeping my head in the game.

+## Backstory
 I was laid off as part of a 10% staff reduction in March.
 After a much needed sabbatical, I'm eagerly looking for my next Android adventure.
 This project aims to keep me busy and my skills fresh until I land my next job.
 UI/UX polish is taking a backseat to engineering best practices to begin with, but I look forward to improving that as well.
 It will be a perpetual work in progress.